MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 #### Office.ThisAddIn.StartupFailed

-Collects information for exception that occur during startup of the Data Streamer App.
+Collects information for exception that occurs during startup of the Data Streamer App.
 This data is used to monitor the health of the application.
 This event is generated by Microsoft Data Streamer for Excel Add-in.

 The following fields are collected: